Why are these the best health insurers in 2021?

-BUPA sell the most health insurance in the UK every year.
-They’ve boiled down their range to two levels of cover.
+Bupa sells the most health insurance policies in the UK.
+It has boiled down its range to two levels of cover.

-‘Comprehensive’ is the top level and provides cover for getting diagnosed (including consultations, PET, MRI and CT scans plus other diagnostic tests) as well as getting treated (including hospital and out-patient treatments as well as mental health therapies).
+- Comprehensive — The top level of insurance that Bupa provides, covering diagnosis (including consultations, PET, MRI and CT scans plus other diagnostic tests) and treatments (including hospital and out-patient treatments as well as mental health therapies).

-Bupa's policies have fewer options to choose from compared with other providers, asking you only to decide on what levels of out-patient and cancer cover you want, as well as the excess level you are comfortable with.
+Bupa's policies have fewer options to choose from compared with other providers.
+It only asks you to decide on what levels of outpatient and cancer cover you want, as well as the excess level you are comfortable with.

-BUPA's, market-leading position includes ownership of hospitals, care homes and dental practices so you’d hope they understand customers’ health needs and how to treat them well.
+Bupa's market-leading position includes ownership of hospitals, care homes and dental practices so they understand customers’ health needs and how to treat them well.
 With 2.3m customers in the UK and 33 million worldwide (as of March 2021), there’s a variety of experiences that can be found in customer review sites.

-You can see how they compare with other providers using the Activequote.com comparison site.
+You can see how it compares with other providers using the Activequote.com comparison site.

 For more in-depth information, you can also read our full BUPA Health Insurance review.

-AXA are the second-largest provider in the UK and are Bupa's main competitor.
+AXA is the second-largest provider health insurance provider in the UK and it's Bupa's main competitor.
 According to Craft, its global value is a staggering $64.8 billion.

-The eagle-eyed will note that is only seven add-on packages – the other two variables that affect your cover and price with AXA are the level of excess you choose (£0, £100, £250 or £500) and whether or not you opt for their ‘6-week rule’.
+Other variables that affect your cover and price with AXA are the level of excess you choose (£0, £100, £250 or £500) and whether or not you opt for AXA's ‘6-week rule’.

-This 6-week rule is intended to allow you to get access to private treatment when NHS waiting times are long, but avoid the costs of being covered when the NHS waiting list is short.
+This 6-week rule is intended to allow you to get access to private treatment when NHS waiting times are long, but avoid making a claim when the NHS waiting list is short.
 If you opt for the 6-week rule, you'll agree to NHS treatment within 6 weeks of diagnosis.
-If the NHS can treat you within 6 weeks, you must take that route and private treatment is not covered.
-If the NHS waiting list is longer than 6 weeks, then you’re covered as usual.
+If the NHS can treat you within this period, you must take that route and private treatment is not covered.
+If the NHS waiting list is longer than 6 weeks, then you’re covered for private treatment.

-If you opt in for the 6-weeks rule, your premium will be lower to reflect the fact that you’ll be taking NHS treatment in some cases where you otherwise would have been treated privately (it works similarly to Saga's 4-week - AXA are Saga's health insurance underwriter so it is no surprise to see some similarity in their products).
+If you opt in for the 6-weeks rule, your premium will be lower to reflect the fact that you may use NHS treatment in some cases.
+It works similarly to Saga's 4-week option; AXA is Saga's health insurance underwriter so it is no surprise to see some similarity in their products.